 3. Training new people at various levels. e.g. Understanding the ideology of the movement, understanding the concept of misandry (male hatred), empowering oneself to face crucial situations powerfully (live coaching).

 4. Interacting with international MRAs to leverage global issues affecting men.

 Confidare is in Bangalore but handles cases from all over the world.

-Present situation of Men’s Rights Movement in India
+The present situation of the Men’s Rights Movement in India

-It is still in inception stage.
+It is still in the inception stage.
 Abuse of men is still unrecognized.
-“Studies say, social problem of unrecognised abuse of men, trickles down in various forms”.
-The foundation layed in last ten years of movement and more non-affected people becoming allies with men’s rights in the country.
+“Studies say, the social problem of unrecognized abuse of men, trickles down in various forms”.
+The foundation laid in the last ten years of movement and more non-affected people becoming allies with men’s rights in the country.